My Mom Died/Coffee & Cherries

 Wow!
 Two weeks ago today, my Mom died.

 I woke up at 5:30 am.
 Not typical for me.
 I like to stay up late, and sleep late.
 That’s my norm.
 Usually, if I wake early, I’ll read until I go back to sleep.
 But this particular morning, my eyes were itching from seasonal allergies, so I got up, sat on the couch and put eye drops in both eyes.
 A thought from the night before popped into my head: “Take Mom some cherries.”

-I went out to my back yard and did my qigong exercises for about 30 minutes.
+I went out to my back yard and recorded some warm-up qigong exercises for about 30 minutes.
 I came in, got cleaned up, and went to the store and bought cherries.